 Analytics

 The Analytics tab only appears for video, audio, or interactive media.
-It provides viewing data for each media piece, indicating how many users have viewed it, how long they viewed it, and where the views came from.
+It provides viewing data for each media piece, indicating the number of users who have viewed it, the duration of their viewing, and the source of the views.
 An overview of the data is provided below.

 For more detailed information than is provided here, see View Analytics on the Media Details Page.